nvh95/hung.dev/content/posts/2022-01-29-things-i-learned-in-2021.md

 ![blue bird](/media/2021/twitter.png)

 I had a twitter account for a long time.
 But twitter is not very popular in my country, so I just do not use it.
 This year, I use twitter to follow some cool people in the technology industry, famous guys specializes in frontend in particular.
 I was surprised that I learned so much on twitter.
 I can see the current trending technology, also follow and participate in technical discussions with like-minded people.
-If you’re using twitter, [let’s connect with me](https://twitter.com/hung_dev).
+If you’re using twitter, [let’s connect](https://twitter.com/hung_dev).
 Following are some of my favorite resources which I knew through twitter:

 - [Josh W Comeau’s blog](https://www.joshwcomeau.com/)
 - [Lee Rob’s blog](https://leerob.io/)